 The desire to be his own boss is still very strong in 2018 due to the continuing hype surrounding the topic of entrepreneurship.
-In particular, the type of “passive-income-how-do-I-quickly-make-my-first-million-without-where-any-value-added-offer” has met with approval among the advertising promises of the numerous “online marketing experts”.
-Unfortunately, there is no real place to go to answer the question “What is necessary for me to be successful in eCommerce?
+In particular, the type of "passive-income-how-do-I-quickly-make-my-first-million-without-any-where-any-value-added-offer" has met with approval among the advertising promises of the numerous "online marketing experts".
+Unfortunately, there is no real place to go to answer the question "What is necessary for me to be successful in eCommerce?
 The Chamber of Industry and Commerce and the numerous eCommerce conferences/trade fairs do not address this question or they merely provide answers that are usually only feasible for large companies (turnover +200 million).

 If you are wondering whether your professional future could lie in eCommerce, then this contribution is something for you.
 The following points, which I describe in detail in each case, originate from my own train of thought and are intended to give you an initial overview.

 Things you should consider when you want to get started in eCommerce

 1. HORIZONTAL TRADING MODELS ARE DEAD!

 You wonder what horizontal trading models are?
 In retail, whether online or stationary, we differentiate between horizontal and vertical trading models.
 For horizontal trading models, the dealer has a wide range of different product groups, which usually come from third-party brands.
 MediaMarkt can serve as an example here.
 MediaMarkt has a broad product range in the "consumer electronics" product group.
 In addition, the majority of the products MediaMarkt offers come from third-party brands (Sony, HP, etc.).
 The small number of private labels offered by Mediamarkt/Saturn can certainly be neglected.